TruClient/UISamples/WebsitesToScript.md

 in real apps built with each framework listed here.

-C). **[Real Famous websites](#RealFamousSites)** created by creative agencies with unique features that we should be able to control in TruClient scripts.
+C). **[Real Famous websites](#RealFamousSites)** with unique features that we should be able to control in TruClient scripts.
+So let's try it.

 Scripts (and explanation of scripts) for each challenge or demo is in a separate folder in this repo.
 Folder names are in brackets mentioned below.